Dave Morales: On-Air Radio Personality

 Dave Morales has been an on-air radio personality at some of the top rated radio stations in the United States, including many owned by Clear Channel Communications.
 He also worked for Houston's Mix 96.5, which is owned by CBS.
 One of the first Stations Morales got his start at was Power 106 KPWR, in Los Angeles.
 Morales spent time on the air at Wild 94.9 KYLD, in San Francisco, California.
 After hosting on the air in California, Morales made his way to Kiss 106 KHKS-FM, where his on-air skills began to sharpen, from experience.
 Then, Morales moved to top 40 station "The Planet" KKPN, in Corpus Christi, Texas.
 After which, Morales moved to Houston Texas.
 He was hired by Mark Arias, then program director of KPTY, to work for Houston's popular hip hop station "Party 104.9".
 Party 104.9 eventually became KQBU-FM, controlled by Univision.
 Here, Dave Morales headed up the station's morning show.
 Next, Morales spent a brief period of time working for another top 40 radio station, called Hot Hits 95.7 KKHH.
 After leaving KKHH, Morales moved to longtime station Mix 96.5 KHMX.
 Here, he hosted an afternoon radio show at Houston's Mix 96.5.
 Along with being a radio DJ, Dave hosted celebrity interviews and reviewed newly releasing movies.

 In March 2022, Morales returned to KHKS-FM as host of "The Backstage Experience," a weekly, syndicated, four-hour program of entertainment news and celebrity interviews.

-Record Producer

-Dave Morales started a co-partnered management company in 2010, called Red Team Entertainment, with Jonathan Stenvall.
-Their first band is a Houston local band, called Versecity.
-The most notable song by VerseCity is "Tik Tok Rok" which hit the Billboards Top 100 singles.
-They debuted the song live, on "Fox 26 Morning News" on Fox television network, in early 2010.